 Conclusion on How to Reduce the Use of Plastic Bags

-In the above topics, we’ve discussed how and why plastic bag use has become such a large issue.
+We’ve discussed how and why plastic bag use has become such a large issue in the above topics.

-Our ever-increasing demand to consume, mixed with plastic’s low cost and versatility are at the core of this over-production and pollution.
+Our ever-increasing demand to consume, mixed with plastic’s low cost and versatility, is at the core of this over-production and pollution.

 We addressed how plastic negatively impacts wildlife, on our lands, in the air and sea.